 “PFCs” can either stand for perfluorinated chemicals OR perfluorocarbons, which are actually two different things.

-Perfluorocarbons are greenhouse gases that are used in things like refrigerants.
+Perfluorocarbons are greenhouse gasses that are used in things like refrigerants.
 They’re different from PFAS.

 The term perfluorinated chemicals (or sometimes shortened to perfluorochemicals) is basically used as a synonym for PFAS.
 It used to be more common for scientists to use the term “PFCs” when talking about PFAS, but many organizations have transitioned to using “PFAS” in order to try and eliminate some of this confusion.